 Fold in half again along the original crease:

 You’ll end up with a stack of slats, like this:

 Tear off some tape to connect the slats.
-I like to tear off 8 to 10 pieces of tape at a time that are about this size and stick them on the edge of the table.
-You want it to wrap around both sides without a ton of overlap.
+I like to tear off eight to 10 pieces of tape at a time that are about this size and stick them on the edge of the table.
+You want it to wrap around both sides without a lot of overlap.

-Once you start this step, you need to try to finish it in one shot or else it could unravel.
-If you have to stop in the middle of coiling, you could try to tape it or use a binder clip to keep it from unrolling.
-Starting at one end, tightly roll the first slat into into itself, continuing on until all of the slats are coiled up.
+Once you start this step, you need to finish it in one shot or else it could unravel.
+If you have to stop in the middle of coiling, you could tape it or use a binder clip to keep it from unrolling.
+Starting at one end, tightly roll the first slat into itself, continuing on until all of the slats are coiled up.
 You want to keep this pretty tight (and your hands will get tired).

 Keep coiling until you get to the size that you’d like the diameter of the top of the bowl to be.

 Secure the end of the last slat to the coil with tape or a dab of super glue.
-If using tape, try to use a small enough piece so that it doesn’t stick out by tucking it behind the slat.
+If using tape, try to use a small enough piece to tuck behind the slat so that it doesn’t stick out .

 Carefully form it into a bowl shape by slowly pushing the sides up evenly.